top1944/duckuments/docs/atoms_85_fall2017_projects/20_distrubuted_est/10-preliminary-design-document-distributed-est-fleet-wireless-communication.md

 ### Motto

-BI UNUM IBI OMNES (Where there is one, there is everybody)
+> UBI UNUM IBI OMNES (Where there is one, there is unity)

 ### Project scope